worepix/doc-chester/source/firmware/toolchain_guide.rst

 .. warning::

-    This document assumes that you have necessary tools installed according to the document Toolchain Setup. !!!!!!!!!TODO!!!!!!!!!!!!!!!!!!!!!!!!
+    This document assumes that you have necessary tools installed according to the document :doc:`Toolchain Setup <toolchain_setup>`.

     All of the steps below assume work with **HARDWARIO Toolchain** in Windows or with the **Terminal** application in macOS or Ubuntu.